mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Hae let out a breathing whimper, and his heart sank for hae.

-	"Penyi, you've suffered some memory loss, so you might not be able to remember certain things.
+	"Ginnu, you've suffered some memory loss, so you might not be able to remember certain things.
 You will eventually re-learn them.
 For now you are safe and you should do what you can to rest."

 	Thi took his hand into hae own and managed to make what Kip interpreted to be smile.